-Ayam Cemani Chicken: March Breed of the Month - Countryside Network
+Ayam Cemani Chicken: Totally Black Inside and Out - Countryside Network

 Breed of the Month: Ayam Cemani Chicken

 The Indonesian Ayam Cemani chicken, with its unrelenting darkness, is one of the world’s most fascinating chicken breeds.
-Its feathers are black, but so is its skin, muscle, bones, and organs!
+Its feathers are black, but so is its skin, muscles, bones, and organs!

 A week-by-week guide to a happy, healthy flock!Our friends from Purina® wrote this free guide to help you enjoy your first year with chickens.
 YES!
 I want this Free Report »